byu-cpe/ecen224/_labs/getting-started.md

     ping: doorbell-kitras.local: Name or service not known
     ```

     then the Pi Z2W is not connected to the lab network.
 Check the ethernet cable and make sure that everything is plugged in correctly then try again.
+Sometimes it can take awhile for the Pi Z2W to connect to the network.
+Wait 5 minutes and try again before asking for help.

     If you receive messages like: